soaljack/EarnLLM/TESTING.md

 ### General Best Practices

--   Write standard tests for new business logic, mocking any dependencies.
+-   Write standard, mock-based tests for all new business logic and endpoints.
--   Add live API tests for new endpoints or to cover critical user flows.
+-   Add live API tests only for the most critical end-to-end user flows.

 ### **IMPORTANT**: Writing Live API Tests